If you are into weaving you are probably familiar with a frame, circle or rigid heddle loom.

 Read our article on choosing the right weaving yarn here.

-Just like a regular weaving loom, there are 3 basic steps you need to know to start inkle weaving.
+Just like a regular weaving loom, there are 3 basic steps you need to know to start inkle loom weaving.

 How to Warp an Inkle Loom

 So if you are planning to do a smaller project, you can choose to only use 4 or 5 pegs.

-You want to alternate using the first and the second pegs.
-So the first, third and fifth passes will go over one top peg, while the second and fourth pass will go over the other top peg.
+You want to alternate using the first and the second pegs every pass.
+So the first, third and fifth passes will go over one top peg, while the second and fourth pass will go over the other top peg etc.